DDC-Development/DigitalSledgehammer/README.md

 # How to compile

-Note that these instructions are linux-only – see You Will Need (Compiling) Clone the directory with `git clone https://github.com/DDC-Development/Digital-Sledgehammer.git && cd DigitalSledgehammer/`<br/>
+Note that these instructions are linux-only – see You Will Need (Compiling)

+Clone the directory with `git clone https://github.com/DDC-Development/Digital-Sledgehammer.git && cd DigitalSledgehammer/`.

 Run the HostSetup file to prepare your computer: `sudo ./HostSetup`.
-Make sure to use `sudo` or you will recieve an error.<br/>
+Make sure to use `sudo` or you will recieve an error.

 Compile with `make`.

 # How to Run